-To minimize the potential for fires, Berea College prohibits smoking in all residence halls, classrooms, laboratories, hallways, staircases, campus grounds and walkways.
-Smoking is allowed only in gazebos positioned in strategic locations around campus.
+To minimize the potential for fires, Berea College is a smoke and tobacco free Campus.
 Any open flames, candles, incense, electrical wax pots, potpourri pots, candle burners and electric plates are prohibited.
 Candles and explosives are not permitted in the residence halls.
 Appliances in rooms must be in good working order and have the Underwriters' Laboratories seal of approval.
 Appliances that are not permitted include popcorn poppers, coffeepots, teapots, electric frying pans, microwaves, deep fryers, grills, halogen lamps, etc. Extension cords must be in good working order and have the U.L. seal of approval.
 Cords must not be spliced or changed in any way.
 Extension cords should not be used under rugs or furniture or behind/around hot water/heating pipes.
 Surge protectors or circuit breakers must be used any time an extension cord is used.
 Curling irons, etc., are to be used in the bathroom and are not to be left plugged in even if they are turned off.
 Appliances with three-prong plugs may not be altered to fit a receptacle that does not provide for a ground plug.
 U.L. adapters may be used.
 Irons are to be used only in laundry rooms or other designated areas within the residence halls.